Bobby Womack: 1990–2014: Later career

 In 1989, Womack sang on Todd Rundgren's "For the Want of a Nail" on the album Nearly Human.
 In 1998, he performed George Gershwin's "Summertime" with The Roots for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to Gershwin, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.

 In October 1992, Womack held four tribute concert for his friend Eddie Kendricks.
 Womack planned the concert before Kendricks, who suffered from lung cancer, died on October 5, 1992.
 Womack headlined the concert; other performers included Chaka Khan, Mary Wilson, and Bill Withers.

 In 2010, Womack contributed lyrics and sang on "Stylo" alongside Mos Def, the first single from the third Gorillaz album Plastic Beach.
 Womack was told to sing whatever was on his mind during the recording of "Stylo".
 "I was in there for an hour going crazy about love and politics, getting it off my chest," said Womack.
 He also provided vocals on the song "Cloud of Unknowing" in addition to the song "Bobby in Phoenix" on their December 2010 release The Fall.

 A new album was released on June 12, 2012, by XL Recordings.
 The album, The Bravest Man in the Universe, was produced by Damon Albarn and Richard Russell.
 The first Song "Please Forgive My Heart" was offered as a free download on XL Recordings' official website on March 8, 2012.
 Contact Music reported that Womack was working on a blues album called Living in the House of Blues, featuring collaborations with Stevie Wonder, Snoop Dogg, and Rod Stewart.
 In an interview with Uncut, Womack revealed that the follow-up album would now be called The Best Is Yet to Come and feature Teena Marie and Ronnie Isley.

-Womack sang a duet with Van Morrison titled "Some Peace of Mind" on Morrison's 1991 album, Hymns to the Silence; the song is also featured on Morrison's 2015 album Duets: Re-working the Catalogue.
+Womack sang a duet with Van Morrison titled "Some Peace of Mind" on Morrison's 2015 album Duets: Re-working the Catalogue.
 Womack collaborated with Rudimental on "New Day", a song taken from their second studio album, We the Generation.
 He had expressed an interest in working with the group, and they had exchanged ideas.
-Following Womack's death, his wife sent the group an a cappella vocal which he had recorded for them, and they pieced together the track.
+Following Womack's death, his wife sent the group an a cappella vocal that he had recorded for them, and they pieced together the track.

-Womack's final concert was June 14, 2014 at the Bonnaroo Music Festival in Tennessee.
+Womack's final concert was June 14, 2014, at the Bonnaroo Music Festival in Tennessee.